Dredging with Dewatering Bags

 Dewatering bags are an excellent solution for dewatering sludge from ponds, lakes, and lagoons.
 The silt or sludge is pumped into the bags.
 The sediment mixture stays in the bag, while the clean water seeps out.
 Dewatering bags can be placed on the ground near the lake or in nearby containment vehicles for easy transportation.
 Once full with sludge, the bags are hauled away for disposal or use as compost.

-When determining the right dewatering bags to use, there are a number of factors to consider.
-Conditions to examine when dredge dewatering include pump flow rate, volume of material, and type of sediment.
+When dregding with dewatering bags, there are a number of factors to consider to determine the right bags to use.
+Conditions to examine when dredging with dewatering includes pump flow rate, volume of material, and type of sediment.
 The location itself must also be considered, as sites with steep slopes may cause the bags to roll.
-For larger, heavy duty jobs, we recommend using Dewatering Tubes.
+For larger, heavy duty jobs, we recommend using Geotextile Dewatering Tubes.

-For more information about our dewatering products, visit our Dewatering Overview.
+For more information about our dewatering products, visit our Dewatering Bags and Silt Filtration Products Overview.

 Visit the Customer Testimonial page for more endorsements from satisfied customers.